 Deciding when to retire is a very personal choice.
 We are in unprecedented times and recognize that some employees may experience a larger impact than others.
 It is important to gather all necessary information, and consider speaking with a financial advisor when determining what may work best for you.

-As an Optional Retirement Plan participant, is my retirement benefit impacted?
+As an Optional Retirement Plan participant, was my retirement benefit impacted?